yeison/wildcard/README.md

 wildcard
 ========

-This is an IntelliJ workspace with my solutions to the challenges.
+This is an IntelliJ project with my solutions to the challenges.
+It is a Maven project.